aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 1. Selectable skins (interfaces)
 1. Small footprint.
 Uses our API - Doesn't take up your web hosting space!
 1. Works in PHP 7+
+1. Bible downloads - ability to download public domain or non-commercial use only Bibles in several formats (as a separate feature)

 This plugin communicates with the Bible SuperSearch API to retrieve data it needs to function.